‘I can never forget my anniversary.’ Couple shares wedding date with moon landing

 ‘Everyone was praying’

 The conversation at the wedding reflected that excitement.
-The old game of catch-up with family and friends was replaced by an overwhelming sense of wonder at what America had (and was about to) accomplish.
+The old game of catch-up with family and friends was replaced by an overwhelming sense of wonder at what America was about to accomplish.

 There was also some sense of worry, Linda says, though to this day, she has never really given thought to how their lives would be different had the astronauts not been successful.